John of Brittany, Earl of Richmond: Service to Edward I

 When in 1294 the French king confiscated King Edward's Duchy of Aquitaine, John travelled to France as the lieutenant of the Duchy, but failed to take Bordeaux.
 During Easter of 1295 he had to flee the town of Rions.
-In January 1297 he shared defeat at the Siege of Bellegarde with Henry de Lacy, Earl of Lincoln.
+In January 1297 he shared defeat at the Battle of Bonnegarde with Henry de Lacy, Earl of Lincoln.
 After this defeat, he returned to England.

 Despite his poor results in France he remained highly regarded by his uncle King Edward I, who treated him almost as a son.
 After his return to England John became involved in the Scottish Wars.
 He was probably at the Battle of Falkirk in 1298.
 He was certainly at the Siege of Caerlaverock in 1300.
 The nobles who joined Edward I at the Siege of Caerlaverock, including John of Brittany, were commemorated in the Roll of Caerlaverock which named each noble and described their banner.
 In this roll, the banner and description of John of Brittany immediately follows that of his uncle King Edward I.

 His father, the Duke of Brittany, died in 1305, and was succeeded as duke by John's elder brother, Arthur.
 The following year Edward I invested John with his father's other title, Earl of Richmond.
 In addition Edward I appointed him Guardian of Scotland, a position which was confirmed upon the accession of Edward II in 1307.